ctechfilmuniversity/project_ClimaSynth/Climasynth4m/Climasynth4m/README.md

 ![Creator Environment Screenshot](https://github.com/ctechfilmuniversity/project_ClimaSynth/blob/main/Climasynth/Climasynth/img/creatorView.png)

 Creator Environment (CE) is the UI-Layout that provides access to all the parameters needed to create a Project with Scenes - containers for Scenarios - in the form of RBFI plane, filled with Points-Presets.
-_Detailed info on the data hierarchy of CLIMASYNTH's Projects in the section PROJECT DATA STRUCTURE._
+_Detailed info on the data hierarchy of CLIMASYNTH4M's Projects in the section PROJECT DATA STRUCTURE._

 CE is divided into following tabs: